by Lech Paszkowski

 Lech Paszkowski - Melbourne, March 1970.

-Full version biographical Paul E. Strzelecki in excellent article by Lieutenant Colonel Clews can be found _at this link_
+Full version biographical Paul E. Strzelecki in excellent article by Lieutenant Colonel Clews can be found at this.pdf file link.

 Back to previous a site.